ssMaritime.com & ssMaritime.net

 Author’s private collection

-With the popularity of the service, late in 1984 it was decided to replace the Empress of Australia by a newer and more economical vessel the 12,515 GRT MS Able Tasman, which was built in 1975 as the MS Nils Holgersson, which would be delivered mid 1985.
+With the popularity of the service, late in 1984 it was decided to replace the Empress of Australia by a newer and more economical vessel the 12,515 GRT MS Abel Tasman, which was built in 1975 as the MS Nils Holgersson, which would be delivered mid 1985.

 However this was delayed due to local strikes and she did not depart until May 18